Glasses Explore by Tobii, marketing mockup

 Oculid

-Oculid was a 12 people startup founded in 2018 by 3 CEOs that met during their “Human Factors” master studies in Berlin.
-A platform tool for remote market and user experience research, used to analyse visual attention and interactions of digital products on mobile.
+Oculid was a 12 people startup based in Berlin.
+An AI-powered SaaS tool for remote eye tracking studies, used to gather user insights and analyse visual attention and interactions of digital products on mobile.

 Oculid products